 Flare-ups can be disruptive to relationships and work – sometimes you may need to cancel engagements and take time off when you are feeling unwell.
 It can be very helpful if you feel you can open up about your condition to those around you – your family, friends, work colleagues and employers.
 Telling the people closest to you something about your illness may make them feel reassured and more able to give you the support you need.

 So far there is little evidence that any particular food or additive causes or triggers UC, but you may find certain foods make your symptoms worse.
 Everyone is different, but during a flare-up bland, soft foods may cause less discomfort than raw vegetables, spicy and high-fibre foods.
 Generally, the most important thing is to eat a nutritious and balanced diet to maintain your weight and strength, and to drink sufficient fluids to stop you getting dehydrated.

 Most women with Ulcerative Colitis can expect a normal pregnancy and a healthy baby.
 Also, for most women, having a baby does not make their UC worse.
 If you do get pregnant during a flare-up, you may be more likely to give birth early or have a baby with a low birth weight.
 However, your doctor should be able to help you to control your symptoms as much as possible – and, with a few exceptions, most IBD treatment can be continued while you are pregnant.
 If you are trying to start a family, or if you are already pregnant, discuss this with your doctor or IBD team.

 Around a quarter of people are children or adolescents when they are diagnosed with IBD.
 Ulcerative Colitis in children tends to be more extensive in children than adults.
 Watch our series of short videos to hear from young people about how they cope with the challenges of living with Crohn’s and Colitis.

-Download our free information sheet on Staying well with IBD.
+Download our free information sheet on living with IBD.

 Ulcerative Colitis, Edition 9a - last review November 2017.
 (Next planned review 2020).